-If you are not using the equipment, plan to dispose of it or move it outside Scotland permanently we retain the right to reclaim all or a proportion of the grant, with interest.
+If you are not using the equipment, plan to dispose of it or move it outside Scotland permanently, unless agreed at the time of application, we retain the right to reclaim all or a proportion of the grant, with interest.
 Again, please contact us in advance to discuss.